Where to set up an international business – Part 2: Asia

 Labuan provides a pro-business and low tax environment especially interesting for businesses trading goods and providing services across Asia.

-Note that if the company is doing business in Malaysia, a 24% tax rate will apply for their local-source income.
+Note that if the company is doing business in Malaysia, a 24% tax rate may apply for their local-source income.
+Certain royalties or income derived from the exploitation of an intellectual property right may also be subject to tax under the Malaysian Income Tax Act, rather than under the Labuan tax.

 Labuan company officers can even get a business visa and work permit in West Malaysia by incorporating a Labuan entity – which may provide significant personal income tax benefits as well.